 HEADER PHOTO BY JOHN ENTWISTLE / WHISTLER BLACKCOMB

 Whistler Peak has always been home to some of the most breathtaking views in town.
-I wouldn’t have thought it possible, but Whistler Blackcomb found a way to make your visit to the Peak even more unforgettable – the Cloudraker Skybridge and Raven’s Eye, which will open this summer after a two-year hiatus (check our Hours of Operation page for exact dates of opening).
+I wouldn’t have thought it possible, but Whistler Blackcomb found a way to make your visit to the Peak even more unforgettable – the Cloudraker Skybridge and Raven’s Eye.

 Whether you’re an alpine hiking regular, or you’re coming for your first visit, you’re going to want to add a trip to the suspension bridge to your summer bucket list.
 In this blog, we guide you through what you can expect, but we’ve also added a video at the bottom too!